iquasere/UPIMAPI/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Input filename - can be:
-                        1. a file containing a list of IDs (one per line)
-                        2. a BLAST TSV result file (requires to be specified with the --blast parameter
+                        Input filename - can be: 1. a file containing a list of IDs (one per line) 2. a BLAST TSV result file (requires to be specified with the --blast parameter
-                        3. a protein FASTA file to be annotated (requires the --use-diamond and -db parameters)
+                        3. a protein FASTA file to be annotated (requires the --use-diamond and -db parameters) 4. nothing!
-                        4. nothing!
 If so, will read input from command line, and parse as CSV (id1,id2,...)
   -o OUTPUT, --output OUTPUT
-                        filename of output of UniProt information --excel               Will produce output in EXCEL format (default is TSV) -anncols ANNOTATION_COLUMNS, --annotation-columns ANNOTATION_COLUMNS
+                        Folder to store outputs -anncols ANNOTATION_COLUMNS, --annotation-columns ANNOTATION_COLUMNS
-                        List of UniProt columns to obtain information from -anndbs ANNOTATION_DATABASES, --annotation-databases ANNOTATION_DATABASES
+                        List of UniProt columns to obtain information from (separated by &)
+  -anndbs ANNOTATION_DATABASES, --annotation-databases ANNOTATION_DATABASES
-                        List of databases to cross-check with UniProt information
-  --blast               If input file is in BLAST TSV format (will consider
-                        one ID per line if not set) --full-id             If IDs in database are in 'full' format: tr|XXX|XXX --fasta               Output will be generated in FASTA format --step STEP           How many IDs to submit per request to the API (default is 1000)
+                        List of databases to cross-check with UniProt information (separated by &) --blast               If input file is in BLAST TSV format (will consider one ID per line if not set) --full-id             If IDs in database are in 'full' format: tr|XXX|XXX --fasta               Output will be generated in FASTA format --step STEP           How many IDs to submit per request to the API (default is 1000)
+  --max-tries MAX_TRIES
+                        How many times to try obtaining information from UniProt before giving up
   -v, --version         show program's version number and exit

 DIAMOND arguments:
   --use-diamond         Use DIAMOND to annotate sequences before mapping IDs.
                         Requires protein FASTA files as input for "-db" and "-i" parameters
-  -do DIAMOND_OUTPUT, --diamond-output DIAMOND_OUTPUT
-                        DIAMOND's output foldername
   -db DATABASE, --database DATABASE
                         Reference database for annotation with DIAMOND.
                         NOTICE: if database's IDs are in 'full' format